Skip To Main Content

 An override is a financial mechanism that allows school districts to exceed their state-imposed budget limits to support operational expenses such as salaries, benefits, supplies, and utilities.
 CUSD is proposing to continue its 15% M&O override, which has been in place since 2013 and has helped fund:

-What is the Bond and Why is it Being Requested?
+what is the Bond and Why is it Being Requested?

 It is the opinion of the Governing Board that additional funding for construction, acquisition, building, and site improvements would help the District maintain the over $1B investment by the District in its existing facilities.
 In addition, the District would use funds to purchase pupil transportation vehicles, furniture, equipment and technology for instructional purposes.
-Capital funding through the annual funding formula, District Additional Assistance, is limited and not adjusted for inflation.
+Capital funding through the annual funding formula, District Additional Assistance, is limited.
 State funding for major building renovations is also limited and, funding for new construction and building replacements is only available when student space is at capacity.
 As a result of COVID, the District provided computer devices for over 42,000 students, which are scheduled to be replaced.
 Additionally, the transportation formula does not cover bus replacements.

-Bond Line Items
+Bond Line Items $271.5 Million

-Transportation Fleet
+• Transportation Fleet

-Instructional – land, construction, school improvement
+• Instructional – land, construction, school improvement

-Instructional – furniture & equipment & technology
+• Instructional – furniture & equipment & technology

 What Is the Difference Between a Bond & Override?